Mississauga is a wonderful place to travel to live in. It is the sixth-largest city in the world with the most successful & beautiful communities.

 3. Waterfront Trail

-The Waterfront Trail in Mississauga is a long trail that crosses almost 22 parks near Port Credit.
+The Waterfront Trail is a long trail that crosses almost 22 parks near Port Credit in Mississauga.

-The long stretch of this beautifully designed waterfront features many historic artifacts.
+The long stretch of this beautifully designed waterfront features many historic landmarks.

-You can enjoy horse-riding, skateboarding, walking, and even cycling along these waterfront trails.
+You can enjoy horse riding, skateboarding, walking, and cycling along these waterfront trails.

 4. Bradley Museum